deliveroo/routemaster/README.md

 ### Unsubscribing

-Subscribers can either unregister themselves altogether, or just for one topic:
+Subscribers can either unregister themselves altogether:

-    >> DELETE /subscribers
+    >> DELETE /subscriber

+or just for one topic:

-    >> DELETE /subscriber/:topic
+    >> DELETE /subscriber/topics/:topic